-Master of Science in Biomedical Sciences (M.S.B.S.)
+Master of Science in Biomedical Sciences (MSBS)

-Track Name: Bone Biology and Orthopaedic Sciences
+Track Name: Orthopedic Sciences

-The Bone Biology and Orthopaedic Sciences track in the Biomedical Sciences Graduate Education Program at the University of Toledo College of Medicine provides broad basic science research training and clinical research background for the next generation of research scientists and clinicians to improve the quality of human life.
-The program offers Master of Science (M.S.) only or a combination with the Medical degree (MD/MS).
+The Orthopedic Sciences track in the Biomedical Sciences Graduate Education Program at the University of Toledo College of Medicine & Life Sciences provides broad basic science research training and clinical research background for the next generation of research scientists and clinicians to improve the quality of human life.
+The program offers Master of Science in Biomedical Sciences (MSBS) only or in combination with the Medical degree (MD/MSBS).

-Research in Bone Biology and Orthopaedic Sciences at the University of Toledo College of Medicine covers a broad spectrum of topics including:
+Research in Orthopedic Sciences at the University of Toledo College of Medicine & Life Sciences covers a broad spectrum of topics including: